ibm-cloud-docs/power-iaas/get-started-dedicated-host-AI.md

 To stop sharing dedicated host access with a secondary workspace, ensure that the selected workspace does not have any provisioned resources on the dedicated host.

-## Reserving a dedicated host on {{site.data.keyword.powerSys_notm}}
+## Reserving a dedicated host
 {: #reserv-dh}

 You can allocate an entire dedicated host exclusively to a single tenant by reserving the host.
 {: shortdesc}

-To reserve a dedicated host, complete the following steps:
+To reserve a dedicated host in {{site.data.keyword.powerSys_notm}}, complete the following steps:

 1. Open the {{site.data.keyword.powerSys_notm}} user interface in [IBM Cloud](https://cloud.ibm.com/power/overview){: external}.